How to Deal with a Home Insurance Adjuster from the Insurance Company

 Dealing with a home insurance adjuster is a normal part of making an insurance claim after a loss.
 If you’ve never dealt with a claims adjuster, however, then the process can be intimidating.
 Is the adjuster waiting for you to make a mistake?
 How can you maximize the payout from your insurance company?
 What items can you expect to be covered?
 What happens if you get a lowball estimate from a home insurance adjuster?

-Today, we’re answering all of these questions with homeowners insurance claim tips and explaining how to deal with a home insurance adjuster from the insurance company.
+Today, we’re answering all of these questions with some of our best homeowners insurance claim tips, and explaining how to deal with a home insurance adjuster from the insurance company.

-Once you decide if you should call to file an insurance claim, it is important to understand the next steps of the process to properly handle dealing with the company insurance claims adjuster and negotiating your insurance claim.
+Once you decide if you should call to file an insurance claim, it is important to understand the next steps of the process to properly handle dealing with the company insurance claims adjuster and negotiating your insurance claim, in the interest of obtaining a fair claim settlement for your loss.

 What is a Home Insurance Adjuster?

 Your insurance company employs adjusters.
+When you file a homeowners insurance claim the insurance company will send an insurance adjuster to your house to inspect your loss and damages.
 An adjuster’s goal is to evaluate your claim and decide how much money the insurance company is required to pay out.

 It’s important to note that the home insurance adjuster is a paid employee or independent contractor of your insurance company.
 Like any good employee, the adjuster’s goal is to protect the insurance company’s bottom line.
 From a financial standpoint, insurance companies want to pay the the least amount of money they’re legally obligated to pay.

 An insurance company may call their adjuster an analyst, a representative, or some other title.
 Whatever they call their adjuster, however, their main goal is typically the same: to evaluate your claim and close it as quickly as possible, for as little money as possible.
 This often results in homeowners disagreeing with the insurance adjuster and suspecting the home insurance adjuster’s estimate is too low.

 How to Negotiate with your Home Insurance Company’s Adjuster